openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 * Are any nodes experiencing compilation failures and thus are no longer enforcing resource changes?

-Many of those questions can be answered by the Puppet Enterprise Dashboard, but what if your organization doesn't use Puppet Enterprise or decides to stop paying for Enterprise?
-Many of these questions can also be answered by PuppetDB, but what if your organization manages too many nodes and PuppetDB can't scale to your needs?
+Many of those questions can be answered by the Puppet Enterprise Dashboard, but what if your organization doesn't use Puppet Enterprise?
+You can also answer some of these questions with PuppetDB, but what if your organization manages too many nodes and PuppetDB can't scale to your needs?

 We recently built an advanced reporting solution that utilizes [Google BigQuery][bq] and [Data Studio][datastudio] to answer these questions, and that